-- 4.1 Bristol Brunel academy has a PAN of 232 places in Year 7 leading to a total number of 1160 places across Years 7 to 11 when at full capacity.
-(2019/20 and 2020/21 were bulge years with a PAN of 261 in Year 7 and 2021/22 was a bulge year with a PAN of 290 in Year 7, a total number of places when at full capacity is 1274). - 4.2 The policy covering admissions for Post 16 students across the federation is not contained in this document.
+- 4.1 Bristol Brunel Academy has a PAN of 232 places in Year 7 leading to a total number of 1160 places across Years 7 to 11 when at full capacity. - 4.2 The policy covering admissions for Post 16 students across the federation is not contained in this document.
 Please visit the Cabot Learning Federation website to view details of Post 16 provision and the relevant admissions policies.